-Weather data will be used to determine the validity of noise monitoring results in accordance with the INP.
-Wind speed and rain data will be used for this purpose.
-Extreme temperature inversions will be considered G-class inversions, as determined by use of sigma theta and wind speed to categorise inversion strength, in accordance with Appendix E of the INP.
+Weather data is used to determine the validity of noise monitoring results in accordance with the INP.
+Wind speed and rain data is used for this purpose.
+Extreme temperature inversions is considered G-class inversions, as determined by use of sigma theta and wind speed to categorise inversion strength, in accordance with Appendix E of the INP.